rosita-hormann/learning-docker/docker-compose.md

     - db:db

 ```
- Search for dockersamples/example-voting-app and others to run this example
+ Search for dockersamples/example-voting-app on GitHub and others to run this example

-## Docker compose - versions
+## Docker compose - VERSIONS

 ### version 1: